-Methods and results:1156 patients undergoing transradial coronary angiography were randomized into PO-FMD and sham PO-FMD groups.
-PO-FMD was achieved by a 10 minute inflation of a blood pressure cuff on the arm to above systolic pressure, followed by deflation with resultant radial artery dilation.
+Methods and results: A total of 1,156 patients undergoing transradial coronary angiography were randomised into PO-FMD and sham PO-FMD groups.
+PO-FMD was achieved by a 10-minute inflation of a blood pressure cuff on the arm to above systolic pressure, followed by deflation with resultant radial artery dilation.
 In the sham PO-FMD group the cuff was not inflated.
 Operators were blinded to the intervention.
-580 patients were randomized to the sham PO-FMD group and 576 to the PO-FMD group.
-Cannulation failure was reduced with PO-FMD with cannulation failure rates of 2.7% in the PO-FMD group and 5.8% in the sham PO-FMD group (p=0.01).The number of puncture attempts were reduced with the use of PO-FMD, with a median of 1 attempt in the PO-FMD group and 2 in the sham PO-FMD group (p<0.001).
-Radial artery pulsation loss (RAPL) was reduced with PO-FMD with 1.4% in the PO-FMD group and 3.8% in the sham PO-FMD group (p=0.02).
+Five hundred and eighty (580) patients were randomised to the sham PO-FMD group and 576 to the PO-FMD group.
+Cannulation failure was reduced with PO-FMD, with cannulation failure rates of 2.7% in the PO-FMD group and 5.8% in the sham PO-FMD group (p=0.01).The number of puncture attempts was reduced with the use of PO-FMD, with a median of one attempt in the PO-FMD group and two in the sham PO-FMD group (p<0.001).
+Radial artery pulsation loss (RAPL) was reduced with PO-FMD, with 1.4% in the PO-FMD group and 3.8% in the sham PO-FMD group (p=0.02).

 Conclusions: PO-FMD reduces cannulation failure rates, decreases puncture attempts, and decreases RAPL during transradial coronary angiography.